Duds/dale-rogers-portfolio/src/content/articles/service-design-principles.md

 - Sustainable
 - Adaptable

-By applying these principles, organizations can create services that truly meet user needs and deliver value.
+By applying these principles, organisations can create services that truly meet user needs and deliver value.